Updated on May 12, 2021 4:40:42 PM

-At SEALPAC UK we have noticed a direct correlation between customers who keep employees up to date with training and increased efficiency.
+At Sealpac UK & Partners, we have noticed a direct correlation between customers who keep employees up-to-date with training and increased efficiency.
 That’s why we would always recommend that this is an area you invest wisely in.

 Good training is an investment and should be considered an integral part of your total quality management.
 If your workforce is well-trained in using the equipment to its optimum performance level this can have a huge positive impact on your cycle times.

-Having an excellent after sales service is integral to the smooth-running of your production line.
-In the event of a machine breakdown, the knock-on impact of the increased level of downtime can affect not only your production output but it can also have a long-term impact on your relationship with your customer.
+Having an excellent after-sales service from your supplier is integral to the smooth-running of your production line.
+In the event of a machine breakdown, the knock-on impact of the increased level of downtime can affect not only your production output, but it can also have a long-term impact on your relationship with your customer.

 We all know that not achieving committed levels of output can lead to costly fines.
 However, the impact of the breakdown in customer relationship and trust is a far greater cost.

-Most companies offer an after-sales service alongside the purchase of any new piece of equipment, so a good after sales support service should be high on your list throughout the purchasing process.
-Quality after-sales service requires investment from your supplier, and so this is not a wise area to cut costs.
+Most companies offer an after-sales service alongside the purchase of any new piece of equipment, so a good after-sales support service should be high on your list throughout the purchasing process.
+Quality after-sales servicing requires investment from your supplier, and so this is not a wise area to cut costs.